kocourOggy/Optimization-of-switch-statement/README.md

 ![](images/ImpactOfPredictions1.png)
 ### Observations:
--getPointBranchFree function gives steady performance independently of sequence types.
+- getPointBranchFree function gives steady performance independently of sequence types.
 It is due to a fact that BranchFree version doesn't rely on branch predictor.

--getPointBranch function heavily depends on sequence type and does not perform stable performance.
+- getPointBranch function heavily depends on sequence type and does not perform stable performance.

--With -O3 optimization getPointBranch processing repeated number is nearly 5 times faster than processing random numbers.
+- With -O3 optimization getPointBranch processing repeated number is nearly 5 times faster than processing random numbers.
 It is due to a fact that Branch version relies on branch predictor.

--With -O3 optimization getPointBranch can be as fast as getPointBranchFree function.
+- With -O3 optimization getPointBranch can be as fast as getPointBranchFree function.
 However it only happens in case where the sequence repeats only the same number.
 In other word function with switch can be as fast as function without switch if processor can perfectly predict branches.

 ![](images/randomSequence.png)